kubernetes/enhancements/keps/sig-network/2104-kube-proxy-lib/README.md

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

+No

 ### Troubleshooting

 ###### How does this feature react if the API server and/or etcd is unavailable?

-The APISErver going down will prevent this library from generally working as would be expected in normal cases, where all incoming
+The APIServer going down will prevent this library from generally working as would be expected in normal cases, where all incoming
 Kubernetes networking data is being polled from the APIServer.
 However, since this library will be flexible, there are other ways of providing it with networking information, and thus, APIServer outage doesn't have to result in the library itself being entirely unusable.